-In this lesson, we will learn how to use Newton's laws of motion to model the vertical movement of an object in a straight line under gravity.
+In this lesson, we will learn how to use the kinematics equations of uniform acceleration to model the vertical motion of a body with uniform acceleration due to gravity.

 Sample Question Videos

-A body was projected vertically upwards at 9.1 m/s.
-Determine the time taken to reach the maximum height, take .
+A body was projected vertically upward at 9.1 m/s.
+Determine the time taken to reach the maximum height, taking .

-A ball is projected vertically upwards from the edge of a cliff, which is 186.2 m above the ground.
-If during the third second it covers a distance of 2.45 m upwards, find the time that the ball takes to reach the ground at the bottom of the cliff.
+A ball is projected vertically upward from the edge of a cliff that is 186.2 m above the ground.
+If during the third second it covers a distance of 2.45 m upward, find the time that the ball takes to reach the ground at the bottom of the cliff.
 Take the gravitational acceleration to be 9.8 m/s2.